Skip to content

 1. Go to the Mailgun Dashboard

-2. Click on Account** Settings** on the right-hand side.
+2. Click on Account settings located on the upper right

 Domain Sending Keys